Gonggong (dwarf planet): Surface and spectra

+Possible atmosphere

-The presence of tholins on the surface of Gonggong implies the possible existence of a tenuous methane atmosphere, analogous to Quaoar.
-Although Gonggong occasionally comes closer to the Sun than Quaoar, where it becomes warm enough that a methane atmosphere should evaporate, its larger mass could make the retention of methane just possible.
+The presence of tholins on the surface of Gonggong implies the possible existence of methane ice on the surface and a tenuous methane atmosphere analogous to Quaoar.
+Gonggong occasionally comes closer to the Sun than Quaoar, where it becomes warm enough for the methane ice on the surface to sublimate, possibly creating an atmosphere.
+Gonggong's larger mass makes the retention of methane just possible.
 During aphelion, methane along with other volatiles would condense on Gonggong's surface, allowing for long-term irradiation that would otherwise result in a decrease in surface albedo.
 The lower surface albedo would contribute to the loss of highly volatile materials such as nitrogen, as a lower albedo corresponds to more light being absorbed by the surface rather than being reflected, thus resulting in greater surface heating.
 Hence, the nitrogen content of Gonggong's atmosphere is expected to be depleted to trace amounts while methane is likely retained.

 Gonggong is thought to have had cryovolcanic activity along with a more substantial atmosphere shortly after its formation.
 Such cryovolcanic activity is expected to have been brief, and the resulting atmosphere gradually escaped over time.
 Volatile gases, such as nitrogen and carbon monoxide, were lost, while less volatile gases such as methane are likely to remain in its present tenuous atmosphere.

 Size

 As of 2019, Gonggong is estimated to have a diameter of 1230 km, derived from radiometric measurements, its calculated mass, and assuming a density similar to other similar bodies.
 This would make Gonggong the fifth-largest trans-Neptunian object, after Pluto, Eris, Haumea and Makemake.
 Gonggong is approximately the size of Pluto's moon Charon, although Gonggong's current size estimate has an uncertainty of 50 km.

-The International Astronomical Union (IAU) has not addressed the possibility of officially accepting additional dwarf planets since the acceptance of Makemake and Haumea in 2008, prior to the announcement of Gonggong in 2009.
-Despite not satisfying the IAU's criterion of having an absolute magnitude brighter than +1, Gonggong is large enough to be considered a dwarf planet by several astronomers.
+Gonggong has been classified as a dwarf planet by several astronomers.
 Brown states that Gonggong "must be a dwarf planet even if predominantly rocky", based on the 2013 radiometric measurement of 1290 km.
 Scott Sheppard and colleagues think that it is likely to be a dwarf planet, based on its minimum possible diameter—580 km under the assumption of a completely reflective surface with an albedo of 1—and what was at the time the expected lower size limit of around 200 km for hydrostatic equilibrium in cold icy-rocky bodies.
 However, Iapetus is not in equilibrium despite being 1470 km in diameter, so this remains just a possibility.